Theatre in Education tours

 The play performances have a huge impact on all who see them.
 They are also the most expensive part of our drugs and alcohol education programme.

-We are very grateful to all those who have supported the 2022 tours (London/SE and Scotland) including:
+We are very grateful to all those who are supporting the 2023/4 tours (London/SE and Scotland) including: